manojknit/Android_Sensor_Clap/README.md

 # Android app to demonstrate Proximity sensor
 ####                                                                                                     By Manoj Kumar
 ## Introduction
 Android mobile app using Proximity (TYPE_PROXIMITY) sensor to simulate clapping using mobile phone and hand.
+App adjusts sound at per proximity value.

 ## How to Run
 1. Prerequisite: Android Studio, some Java knowledge